influxdata/telegraf/plugins/inputs/kibana/README.md

 The [kibana](https://www.elastic.co/) plugin queries Kibana status API to obtain the health status of Kibana and some useful metrics.

+This plugin has been tested and works on Kibana 6.x versions.

 ### Configuration

 ```toml